 - Management will assess the applicant's financial ability to pay rent.
-Management will consider income rations in the context of the applicant's credit, employment history, and potential for increases in income.
-The duration of prior employment history should be a minimum of one year.
-The foregoing provisions of this Section (IX) shall not apply to applicant's for ACC-Assisted Units, who, if accepted for occupancy will pay rent in accordance with applicable federal regulations. - 2.
+Management will consider income ratios in the context of the applicant's credit, employment history, and potential for increases in income.
+The duration of employment history should be a minimum of one year.
+The foregoing provisions of this Section (IX) shall not apply to applicants for ACC-Assisted Units, who, if accepted for occupancy will pay rent in accordance with applicable federal regulations. - 2.
 Any unsatisfactory history of meeting financial obligations, including but not limited to the payment of rent and outstanding judgments or a history of late payment of bills as outlined below, will be reviewed carefully and may, in Management's discretion, be grounds for rejection:

-All household members 18 years of age or older will be subjected to review and will be expected to meet, at a minimum, the following standards:
+All applicants (head of household and co-head of household) will be subjected to review and will be expected to meet, at a minimum, the following standards:

-- a.
-No delinquency in excess of \$1,000, including but not limited to matters that have been referred for collection and civil judgments, within the past two years; provided that a delinquency in excess of \$1,000 will be considered in light of any mitigating circumstances that can be documented by the applicant, such as loss of a job, illness or medical problems.
-In addition, where an otherwise eligible applicant has, in Management's sole discretion, a good history of rent and utility payment but also a delinquency as described above, the applicant will be conditionally accepted and permitted to occupy a rental unit (provided all other requirements for occupancy are met) subject to the requirement that such tenant demonstrate prompt rental and utility payment acceptable to Management, in its sole discretion, in the first year of occupancy. - b.
-No landlord judgments and no new negative landlord history within the last two years. - c.
-Any bankruptcy must be at least four years old, with no new negative credit history; provided, however, that an individual whose bankruptcy discharge date is within the last four years will receive further consideration by Management in the case of mitigating circumstances such as excessive medical bills, loss of employment for an extended period, or divorce.
-Management will give less negative weight to those bankruptcies that occurred earlier in the four-year period.
+- No delinquency in excess of \$1,000, including but not limited to a. matters that have been referred for collection and civil judgments, within the past two years; provided that a delinquency in excess of \$1,000 will be considered in light of any mitigating circumstances that can be documented by the applicant, such as loss of a job, illness or medical problems.
+Where the applicant has a good history of rent and utility payment, as determined in Management's discretion, the applicant will be conditionally accepted and permitted to demonstrate prompt rental and utility payment acceptable to Management in the first year of occupancy.
+If an otherwise eligible applicant has a good history of rent and utility payment, as determined in Management's discretion, but also a delinquency as described above, the applicant will be conditionally accepted and permitted to occupy a rental unit (provided all other requirements for occupancy are met) subject to the requirement that such tenant demonstrate prompt rental and utility payment acceptable to Management, in its discretion, in the first year of occupancy. - b.
+No landlord judgments and no lease violations within the last three vears. - c.
+Any bankruptcy must be at least three years old, with no new negative credit history; provided, however, that an individual whose bankruptcy discharge date is within the last three years will receive further consideration by Management in the case of mitigating circumstances such as excessive medical bills, loss of employment for an extended period, or divorce.
+Management will give less negative weight to those bankruptcies that occurred earlier in the three-year period.
 Management will also give less negative weight to bankruptcies where bankruptcy debts did not include rental and utility payments.
 The decision to continue processing the rental application in light of such mitigating circumstances relevant to a bankruptcy will be made on a case-by-case basis in Management's discretion.

 - d.
-No debt due to any public housing authority. - e.
+Applicants for ACC-Assisted Units who are not subject to the Relocation Rights Contract (RRC) may not have debt due to any public housing authority. - e.
 Any outstanding delinquencies owed to utility providers must be paid prior to approval.
-An allowance may be made for a payment plan with a utility that is in good standing for six months and that utility's willingness to re-establish an account with the applicant.
+An allowance may be made for a payment plan with a utility that is in good standing and that utility's willingness to re-establish an account with the applicant.
 Management will require proof of such a plan.